Pilot (Arrested Development): Plot

 For ten years, Michael has been waiting for his father George Sr., to make him a partner in the family's real estate development company.
 After dropping his son, George Michael, off at the frozen banana stand the family also owns, Michael goes to see his oldest brother, Gob, to ask for his check to cover party expenses.
 Gob informs Michael that their sister Lindsay has been staying at the Four Seasons for a month with money from the company.
 Upset by the lying his family has done, Michael goes to tell his mother, Lucille, that the company checkbook is closing.
 At the banana stand, George Michael's cousin Maeby suggests they kiss at the boat party to teach their parents a lesson that their family should see each other more often, giving George Michael strange thoughts.
-Back at the hotel, Lindsay's husband, Tobias, mistakes a group of garishly dressed men for pirates, and boards a van of homosexual protesters.
+Back at the hotel, Lindsay's husband, Tobias, mistakes a group of garishly dressed men for pirates, and boards a van of gay protesters.

 George Sr. gives his retirement speech and appoints Lucille the new CEO.
 The dismayed Michael decides it is time to move on.
 The SEC raids the ship.
 Lindsay takes command of the boat and Lucille tells Buster, her youngest son, to find a channel to the ocean on the maps, to no avail.
 The SEC hauls George Sr. away, leaving the family in turmoil.
 At the police station, Tobias, following a visit to a local theater, informs the family that he has decided to become an actor.
 Michael then tells the family that their dad is being kept in jail, and the SEC is putting a halt on the company's expense account.
 Lucille decides to put Buster in charge.

 Michael, tired of doing everything for his family, accepts a job in Arizona with a rival development company.
 When Buster discovers his academic pursuits didn't prepare him for running a big company, the family turns to Michael, begging for his help.
-Visiting his father in jail, George informs him that he put Lucille in charge on the false grounds they cannot arrest a husband and wife for the same crime.
+Visiting his father in jail, George Sr. informs him that he put Lucille in charge to avoid making him a co-conspirator, under the impression that they cannot arrest a husband and wife for the same crime; he informs his father that this is not in fact true.
 At the model home, Lindsay is trying to steal some belongings that she can grab and sell when she comes across George Michael.
 He opens up, saying he wishes the family could see each other more often; when Michael sees this, he decides to stay in California and try to save the family business.